 Saving and Loading Export Definitions

 You can save all export definitions (including field/table mappings and other selected options) by choosing Tools | Save Export Definitions....
 To load the definitions from file, choose Tools | Load Export Definitions....
-Such a practice can save your time and guaranties that specified combination of options can be exactly reproduced.
+Such a practice can save your time and guaranties that specified combination of options will be exactly reproduced.

 See also